Hitting Topological Minor Models in Planar Graphs is Fixed Parameter Tractable

 \subsection{High level description of our algorithm}

 Our main approach towards proving \autoref{dfassdfasfdfdsad} is the application of the so-called {\em irrelevant vertex technique}.
 This technique was introduced for the first time by Roberston and Seymour in~\cite{RobertsonRXIII} for the design of an {\sf FPT}-algorithm for the {\sc Disjoint Paths} problem, parameterized by the number of terminals.
-Subsequently, its was applied, in diverse ways, for the design of {\sf FPT}-algorithms for several graph-theoretical problems and is now considered as a powerful technique of parameterized algorithm design~\cite{AdlerKKLST17irre,CyganMPP13thep,GolovachKMT17thep,GolovachHP13,DGroheKMW11,JansenLS14anea,KawarabayashiK08,KawarabayashiM08,KawarabayashiMR08,KawarabayashiR10oddc,Marx10chor,MarxS07obta}.
+Subsequently, it was applied, in diverse ways, for the design of {\sf FPT}-algorithms for several graph-theoretical problems and is now considered as a powerful technique of parameterized algorithm design~\cite{AdlerKKLST17irre,CyganMPP13thep,GolovachKMT17thep,GolovachHP13,GroheKMW11find,JansenLS14anea,KawarabayashiK12,KawarabayashiM08,KawarabayashiMR08,KawarabayashiR10oddc,Marx10chor,MarxS12obta}.
 We also refer to \cite[Chapter~7]{cygan2015parameterized} for a high-level overview of the irrelevant vertex technique.
-The general algorithmic paradigm of the irrelevant vertex technique takes profit of some structural characteristic of the input graph in order to detect, in {\sf FPT}-time, some vertex, called {\em irrelevant}, whose removal from $G$ generates an equivalent instance of the problem.
-By recursing on the produced equivalent instance we end up with a graph where the structural parameter is bounded (by some function of $k$), a fact that permits the resolution of the problem with other techniques -- typically by dynamic programming.
-In most of the times, this structural parameter is treewidth (see \autoref{sadfadsfsdffgdsgdfgfg} for the formal definition) and this is the one that we use in this paper.
-Towards proving~\autoref{dfassdfasfdfdsad}, the application of the irrelevant vertex technique is based to the following theorem.
+The general algorithmic paradigm of the irrelevant vertex technique takes advantage of some structural characteristic of the input graph in order to detect, in {\sf FPT}-time, some vertex, called {\em irrelevant}, whose removal from $G$ generates an equivalent instance of the problem.
+By recursing on the produced equivalent instance we end up with a graph where the structural parameter is bounded (by some function of $k$).
+This fact permits the resolution of the problem with other techniques -- typically by dynamic programming.
+Most of the times, this structural parameter is treewidth (see \autoref{sadfadsfsdffgdsgdfgfg} for the formal definition) and this is the one that we use in this paper.
+Towards proving \autoref{dfassdfasfdfdsad}, the application of the irrelevant vertex technique is based on \autoref{dfasdfdsad} that we present below.

+Let $G$ be a graph, $R$ be a subset of $V(G)$, and $k$ be a non-negative integer.
+We say that $(G,R,k)$ is a {\em ${\bf tm}_{\cal F}$-triple} if there exists an $S\subseteq R$ such that $|S|\leq k$ and ${\cal F}\npreceq G\setminus S$.
+Intuitively, the set $R$ can be seen as the set of vertices that are possible candidates for a solution $S$.
+Aiming to remove (irrelevant) vertices from the given graph, we also make progress by reducing $R$.
+This is formulated in the next result.

-\begin{theorem} There exists a function $\newfun{ndjkasfuir}:\Bbb{N}\to\Bbb{N}$, and an algorithm with the following specifications:
+\begin{theorem} There exists a function $\newfun{nntenethjehe}:\Bbb{N}\to\Bbb{N}$, and an algorithm with the following specifications: